loopandlearn/LoopFollow/fastlane/testflight.md

 >
 > The browser build defaults to automatically updating and building a new version of the app according to this schedule:
 >
-> * automatically checks for updates weekly on Wednesdays and if updates are found, it will build a new version of the app
+> * automatically checks for updates weekly on Sundays and if updates are found, it will build a new version of the app
-> * automatically builds once a month regardless of whether there are updates on the first of the month
+> * automatically builds once a month regardless of whether there are updates, on the second Sunday of the month
-> * with each scheduled run (weekly or monthly), a successful Build log appears - if the time is very short, it did not need to build - only the long actions (>5 minutes) built a new app
+> * if a scheduled run finds nothing new to build, the run is cancelled and shows as cancelled (grey) in the Actions list - a green check always means a new build was made and uploaded to TestFlight
 >
 > It also creates an alive branch, if you don't already have one.
 See [Why do I have an alive branch?](#why-do-i-have-an-alive-branch).
 >